quantum-engineering-polito/CourseNotes/content/QCM Physics/14_Quantum Wire/Quantum Wire.md

 }
 $$

-As we did before (in other scenarios) we solve separately the three dimensions and we sum up the energies and multiply the wavefunctions to get the overall solutions
+As we did before (in other scenarios) we solve separately the three dimensions and we sum up the energies and multiply the wavefunctions to get the overall solutions.
+What we will find is that we have a free particle in the $z$ direction and an infinite potential well in the $x$ and $y$ directions.

 Along $z$ direction: